There are so many things to do in Colombia that it can be challenging to organize your trip.

 The Llanos Orientales is one of Colombia’s most diverse faunas and flora.
 Tourists love the magic of the incredible variety you can see.

-There are several ways to experience this adventure by jeep as there are not many roads.
+There are several ways to experience this adventure by jeep or horseback.
 It takes about 5-7 hours, depending on your safari.

 Use a hat, long pants, and long sleeves for mosquito protection and sunblock.